NadimGhaznavi/www/index.md

 ---
-title: Projects
+title: Bear and Moose Portal
 ---
 # Introduction and Scope

 This site is a portal for all of my work.
 It's a *work in progress* and is in its infancy.
+The domain name, *osoyalce.com*, is a nod to my goal of retiring to Ecuador and my identity as a Canadian.

 # Links